 45. Liquor license for premises within said lands not to be granted without local governments consent

-No license under the Liquor Licensing Act 1988, or any statutory amendment or modification thereof shall be granted by any licensing authority to any person in respect of any building erected or to be erected on any part of the said lands without the consent in writing of the Town of Cambridge is first obtained.
+No license under the Liquor Control Act 1988, or any statutory amendment or modification thereof shall be granted by any licensing authority to any person in respect of any building erected or to be erected on any part of the said lands without the consent in writing of the Town of Cambridge is first obtained.

-[Section 45 amended by No. 38 of 1993 s.22; No. 14 of 1996 s.4.]
+[Section 45 amended by No. 38 of 1993 s.22; No. 14 of 1996 s.4; No. 73 of 2006 s.
+114.]

 46. Purchaser of land to hold same subject to this Act